suvendujena2001/GyamSys_Training/status-reports/suvam-pattanaik.md

     1. Implementation of  winform CRUD operation application .

     2. Session on asp.net core MVC , handling of mvc controls with HTML .

+### 19 MARCH :

+    1. Practice of controller , view and model through documentation of asp.net .

+    2. Session on various helper methods in HTML , how to pass value from controller to view .

+### 20 MARCH :

+    1. Practice of creating a login page using controller and view .

+    2. Difference between tempdata,viewdata,viewbag in controller ,how to show messages when user perform certain actions .

+### 21 MARCH :

+    1. Session on how can we connect database with asp.net application , code-first approach .

+### 22 MARCH :

+    1. Self practice of connecting database through code-first-approach .

+    2. Evaluation test on asp.net and mvc core.

+## Week -8 (25 MARCH - 31 MARCH 2024)

+### 25 MARCH :

+    1. Practice of Create operation using mvc and entity framework .

+    2. Distribution of projects , evaluation criteria and how to mark the progress of work done till date .

+### 26 MARCH :

+    1. Practice of CRUD operations in asp.net .

+    2. Session on how can we implement delete and details operations for a particular user in our applications .

+### 27 MARCH :

+    1. Design of database schema including various tables of our project through SSMS .

+    2. Evaluation of ER diagram by mentors .

+### 28 MARCH :